ShobikaRajeskanna/machine-learning/README.md

 Dataset 2: Regression
 In this part of the coursework working at regession problem - predicting the growth rate of a bacteria.
 The provided dataset contains results from a set of experiments where we grew bacteria of different strains and under different conditions (CO2 availability, light, etc..) to compute a growth curve for the bacteria - represented by the variables 'a' and 'mu'.
 My job is to predict the results of the experiment - 'a' and 'mu' (these are the growth-rate parameters for the bacteria).

-The CSV contains 7 fields as follows:

-1.variable	description
-2.n_cyanos	The number of Cyanobacteria available at the start 3.co2	The amount of CO2 available
-4.light	The amount of light available
-5.SucRatio	How good the bacteria is at producing sucrose 6.Nsample	Experiment number
-7.a	Maximum number of bacteria seen (Target variable) 8.mu	Growth rate of bacteria (Target variable)
 What is done with dataset 2:
 EDA
 Data normalisation